Government employees considering student loan refinancing need to be especially careful.

 The issues with borrowers getting rejected on their Public Service Forgiveness applications are well documented.
 When initial reports said there was a 99% rejection rate, borrowers were reasonably concerned, but it doesn’t mean that borrowers should ignore PSLF.

 The other big concern of borrowers is that the government will eliminate the PSLF program.
-While there have been calls for eliminating the program or capping forgiveness, existing borrowers are probably protected.
+While there have been calls for eliminating the program or capping forgiveness, protections exist for current borrowers.
 There are plenty of existing structural protections that help ensure the future of PSLF for current borrowers.

 Some borrowers have expressed the mindset that because there is a rejection risk and a program elimination risk, they will not count on PSLF.
 While this might seem like a reasonable response to known dangers, it is almost certainly a mistake.

 There is no way of determining the exact chances of success on PSLF, but many borrowers could qualify.
 Let’s assume it isn’t a certainty, just a possibility.
 How much is that possibility worth?
-A borrower considering a federal refinance should weigh the certainty of slightly lower interest rates against the real possibility that the debt could be wiped away after ten years.
+A borrower considering a federal refinance should weigh the certainty of slightly lower interest rates against the real possibility of loan forgiveness.

 Borrowers should certainly have a Plan B in case something goes wrong with Public Service Loan Forgiveness, but refinancing right away probably isn’t the answer.